Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Simulation Experiments

-With EDCA access (see Fig.~\ref{fig:edca_numapp_thrpt}), for a given nSTA, the throughput goes down slowly as numapp increases since it is only affected by the report size increase.
-But for a given numapp, as nSTA increases throughput drops much more due to higher contention and collisions as well as due to report size increase.
-For nSTA = 12 and 16, as numapp increases from 6 to 8, throughput remains flat because the PSO in this case does not change (see Fig.~\ref{fig:edca_numapp_pso}).
+With EDCA access (see Fig.~\ref{fig:edca_numapp_thrpt}), for a given $\mathit{nSTA}$, the throughput goes down slowly as $\mathit{numApp}$ increases since it is only affected by the report size increase.
+But for a given $\mathit{numApp}$, as $\mathit{nSTA}$ increases, the throughput drops much more due to higher contention and collisions as well as due to report size increase.
+For $\mathit{nSTA}$ = 12 and 16, as $\mathit{numApp}$ increases from 6 to 8, the throughput remains flat because the PSO, in this case, does not change (see Fig.~\ref{fig:edca_numapp_pso}).

-From Fig.~\ref{fig:pifs_numapp_thrpt}, we observe that with PIFS access, throughput decrease is steeper than EDCA access as numapp increases, since PIFS access incurs $0\,\%$ PSM and higher sensing overhead than EDCA access.
+From Fig.~\ref{fig:pifs_numapp_thrpt}, we observe that with PIFS access, the throughput decrease is steeper than EDCA access as $\mathit{numApp}$ increases, since PIFS access incurs $0\,\%$ PSM and higher sensing overhead than EDCA access.

 Fig.~\ref{fig:config2_pawd} shows the PAWD performance for EDCA access.
-Since SAW duration is 12.7 ms and TxOP is 5.484 ms, sensing can have up to three TxOPs.
-When nSTA is small (1 and 4), then increasing numapp does not change the duration and the number of TxOPs required to complete sensing.
+Since the SAW duration is 12.7 ms and TxOP is 5.484 ms, sensing can have up to three TxOPs.
+When $\mathit{nSTA}$ is small (1 and 4), then increasing $\mathit{numApp}$ does not change the duration and the number of TxOPs required to complete sensing.
 Hence, PAWD remains almost constant.
-But at large nSTA and large numapp, (e.g., nSTA = 12 and numapp = 6), it requires more TxOPs to finish sensing operation.
+But at large $\mathit{nSTA}$ and large $\mathit{numApp}$, (e.g., $\mathit{nSTA}$ = 12 and $\mathit{numApp}$ = 6), it requires more TxOPs to finish sensing operation.
 Since each TxOP is subject to contention, PAWD comes down.
 PAWD is always $100\,\%$ or close to $100\,\%$ for PIFS access (not shown).